LucasMegnan/LucasMegnan/README.md

 ## Hello there 👋

+I'm Lucas, a first-year student at Algosup with a passion for software engineering and IT.

+💻 Currently, I am dedicated to my studies at Algosup, striving to learn as much as I can about IT to become a proficient software engineer.
+Together with a friend, we are working on a long-term project to develop a video game, and we are committed to making it the best it can be.

+🌍 With an open mind and a global perspective, I had the unique opportunity to live in Dakar, Senegal, for 3 years during my youth.
+This experience immersed me in a culture vastly different from that of France, broadening my understanding of the world and human interactions.

+✈️ I have a love for traveling, which continually expands my vision of the world, humanity, and myself.

+🎮 Through my interest in video games, I've honed essential soft skills such as perseverance, creativity, leadership, and strategic thinking, which are invaluable in a professional setting.

 <!--
 **LucasMegnan/LucasMegnan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.